germancin/js-minicamp-homework-4/README.md

 # Homework #4

-## Instructions
----
-1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
+Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

-	* Callback Functions
+	* Callback Functions : Is a logic which is called after the current function finish.
-	* Closure
-	* `arguments`
-	* Recursion
-	* `prototype`
-	* Constructors

-2. Fork and clone this repo.
-When you need to commit use the following commands.

-	* `git status`
-	* `git add --all`
-	* `git status`
-	* `git commit -m "your commit message"`
-	* `git push origin master`

-3. Install dependencies using `npm install`.
-Run tests using `npm test`.

-4. Make the tests pass!

-#### Congratulations on finishing Homework #4!

-For more information about Lambda School's six month CS program visit: https://lambdaschool.com
+	* Closure : Is a pice of code that has it's own scope or world but this can access to external information.
+	* `arguments` : is an array of "elements" is pass to a function.
+	* Recursion : Is when a fucntion call its self until a condition is done or in an infinit loop
+	* `prototype` : Is a property and represents the Object prototype object.
+	* Constructors : Is a special method for creating and initializing an object.